 Instructions

-- Drain and rinse the chickpeas and cannellini beans.
-Dice the bell peppers and cucumber into small, bite-sized pieces.
-Finely chop the red onion and cilantro.
-Slice the Kalamata and Castelvetrano olives in half.
+- Drain and rinse the canned chickpeas and cannellini beans.
+Dice the bell peppers & cucumber into bite-sized chunks, finely dice the red onion, & slice the Kalamata olives and Castelvetrano olives in half.
+Finely chop the fresh parsley.
+Add the drained beans, diced vegetables, olives, and chopped parsley to a large mixing bowl.